MaDFroG: Gameplay

 Madfrog's gameplay style has been highly influential on the Undead race.
 Madfrog's tactics often involved hit and run guerilla tactics targeted at disrupting enemy creeping and economic activity during which he himself was able to keep his economy free from attack.
 By doing so Madfrog took full advantage of the Undead race's superior speed, which allowed him to do damage to his opponent and retreat before the opponent could engage his forces.
 This has now become an integral aspect of undead gameplay.

 He is famous for popularizing the use of gargoyles and consequently for inventing and popularizing the now common unit combination of ghouls and gargoyles, specifically versus the Night Elf race in solo matches.
 Before Madfrog, gargoyles were seldom used and were considered unfeasible as an air to ground combat creature.
 However, gargoyles, being flying creatures, provided impressive mobility to Madfrog's hit and run tactics.
 Due to the impressive speed and mobility of the attack force the enemy was forced to defend from imminent attack or engage Madfrog's main base.
 In head-on battle Madfrog combined gargoyles with ghouls to form the basis of his force versus nightelf.
 Both units complimented each other in a remarkable way and obliterated almost all contemporary night elf unit combinations.
 He came up with the nowadays often used Lich and ghouls and later massive gargoyles strategy in Undead mirror.

 StarCraft II career

 In 2010, after StarCraft II: Wings of Liberty was released, Johansson frequently played on the European ladders and participated in a number of tournaments, including the Inferno Cup and played a show match against professional StarCraft II player, Dario "TLO" Wünsch from TeamLiquid, at the 2010 European Warcraft 3 Invitational.
 Afterwards, he stated that he wished to play StarCraft II competitively in the future.
 Not long afterwards, Johansson was invited to the Intel Extreme Masters Global Challenge 2010 (IEM) in Cologne, Germany putting him in direct competition with other professional players outside of Asia.
 Soon before the start of the tournament, Johansson signed a contract as a StarCraft II player for SK Gaming.
-However, his contract has not been prolonged for 2011.
+However, his contract was renewed for 2011.